 What tackle do I use?

 I honestly do not use anything special.
 Just an ultralight rod suitable for casting lightweight jerkbaits.
-I pair it with a standard trout reel, usually a 2000 size reel which I spool with either 4lb or 6lb line.
+I pair it with a standard trout reel, usually a 2000 size reel which I spool with either a 4lb or 6lb line.
 If you are interested in reels, I do have a guide here.

 On the subject of line, I prefer to fish braid when using jerkbaits.
 I favor braid for several reasons, firstly it floats, which prevents the line from wrapping around underwater obstructions.
 Secondarily, the lack of stretch gives it excellent sensitivity, so I can feel every movement down the line.
 Finally, braid does not suffer from memory like monofilament does.
 These three factors combined make fishing with braid much easier.

 My personal braid of choice is Berkley Fireline, but I know a lot of people prefer Daiwa J-braid.
-I rate fireline so highly I have even written an entire article about it.
+I rate fireline so highly that I have even written an entire article about it.
 When fishing braid, it is essential to use a leader, both monofilament and fluorocarbon leaders will be fine.
 I typically use 6lb leaders and its length is that of my rod plus a couple of extra feet.